 When you begin to understand how each brain works – the language it uses, the time & space that it works best in, the trust it requires in order to speak up and be heard by the other intelligence centers… THEN you can start to make experience the highest expression of each intelligence center.

 There’s no point in asking your heart to be rational.
-That’s not it’s job!
+That’s not its job!

-Don’t ask your gut to analyse a problem and brain-storm solutions – that’s the head’s role!
+Don’t ask your gut to analyse a problem and brainstorm solutions – that’s the head’s role!

-But if you would just take a moment, daily, to listen to the collective wisdom… of establishing a space where each intelligence center got to have its say… and asked each other intelligence center to listen… you might be amazed with the new solutions – better solutions – highest expressions of wisdom, that you might come up with.
+But if you would just take a moment, daily, to listen to the collective wisdom… of establishing a space where each intelligence center got to have its say… and asked each other intelligence center to listen… you might be amazed at the new solutions – better solutions – highest expressions of wisdom, that you might come up with.

 It takes patience and practice to achieve this – a change of habits and way of “thinking”.
 You have to “rethink” your entire decision-making process – but the long-term benefits?
 Immeasurable.